 They fought for their Judaism: Chanukah in the Westerbork transit camp, Holland, 1943.
-(Source: "To Live with Honor and To Die with Honor: Religious Observance", Yad Vashem Photo Archive 1922/9.)

-But even during the Holocaust, our ancestors did not simply roll over and let the Nazis tell us what to do.
-Many Jews responded with an inner strength that held fast, even in the face of terror.
-Survivor Rivka Wagner has a wonderful answer for when people insist she should have lost her faith in G-d because of what happened to her: "Our faith was the one thing they could not take from us."
+To Live with Honor and To Die with Honor, Yad Vashem Photo Archive 1922/9 people insist she should have lost her faith in G-d because of what happened to her: "Our faith was the one thing they could not take from us."
 We can enrich our own Judaism by understanding how our ancestors fought for and held onto their Judaism, and how their Judaism served to help them hold onto their sanity and even to some hope.